How to make the most delicious passion fruit and vanilla cream filling for giant raspberry macarons. An egg yolk recipe for macaron lovers.

 - In a medium saucepan, gently heat the milk with the vanilla pod then scrape out the seeds and add to the milk.Meanwhile, using a balloon whisk, mix the egg yolks and sugar in a large bowl until creamy, then whisk in the cornflour until smooth.
 When the milk is hot (but not boiling), add half of the hot milk to the beaten egg yolk mixture.
 Whisk vigorously then quickly add the mix to the rest of the milk in the saucepan while whisking continuously.

 - Continue to whisk over the heat until the mixture thickens.
-Cover with cling film so that no skin forms on the surface and leave to cool for about 10 minutes then chill in the fridge for at least an hour.
+Cover with cling film so that no skin forms on the surface.
+Leave to cool for about 10 minutes then chill in the fridge for at least an hour.

-- When chilled, whisk in the juice of the strained passion fruits and continue to chill until closer to serving time.
+- Whisk in the juice of the strained passion fruits into the pastry cream and chill until closer to serving time.

 Notes